cms-sw/framework-team/README.md

 * In the [Activities project](https://github.com/orgs/cms-sw/projects/11), update the quarter of all non-Done Activity issues that had the quarter set to the previous quarter
 * In the [Tasks project](https://github.com/orgs/cms-sw/projects/10), update the quarter of all non-Done Task issues that had the quarter set to the previous quarter

+### Updating framework team group members

+Access to the [`framework-team` repository](https://github.com/cms-sw/framework-team) and [Activities](https://github.com/orgs/cms-sw/projects/11) and [Tasks](https://github.com/orgs/cms-sw/projects/10) projects is controlled via GitHub teams:
+* Members of [`core-l2`](https://github.com/orgs/cms-sw/teams/core-team) team are the admins
+* Members of [`core-team`](https://github.com/orgs/cms-sw/teams/core-team) team have write access (e.g. can open issues and change their states in the projects)
+* Everyone else (including public) has read access

+The teams are updated via PRs to [`cms-bot`](https://github.com/cms-sw/cms-bot), see e.g. [cms-bot#1245](https://github.com/cms-sw/cms-bot/pull/1245), [cms-bot#2330](https://github.com/cms-sw/cms-bot/pull/2330), [cms-bot#2332](https://github.com/cms-sw/cms-bot/pull/2332).
+GitHub then sends a confirmation message to the added users that they should accept in order to become members of the team.

 ## Earlier project instances